zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 * 36:10
 * 256:135

-The previous list does not claim to be complete.
-The list from Extension sd-webui-aspect_ratios-dd is more complete.
+<p align="justify">The previous list does not claim to be complete.
+The list from Extension sd-webui-aspect_ratios-dd is more complete.</p>

 # References